Mchockalingam/SME_ReAIgnite_Session_3/01-session-guide.md

 ---

-## 2.1 The division of labour — the most important slide in this session
+## 2.1 The division of labour — the most important section in this session

 | # | Failure mode | Owner | Mechanism |
 |---|---|---|---|